OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

          1. Software Engineering.
          2. Artificial Intelligence (Machine Learning Engineer, Deep Vision...).

+## Big N SE Roadmap

+They are reliable roadmaps and educational content provided by professionals working at those companies as a fast route to work at them.
+Each source contains the main contributor and his active record for references, and additionally, you can ask ACU members for their opinions.

+Although only "Coding Interview University" is mentioned, ACU will add more resources soon.

 ## Essential

 The essential knowledge, behavior and tools for everyone ($0\rightarrow \infty$ years of experience).
 Learning "How to ask?", "How to search?", "How to study?" and essential tools will boost your productivity 10-50x!